pantheon-systems/documentation/source/content/guides/accessibility/02-get-started.md

    It can be hard to know where to start with testing changes.
 Here are some ideas to help:
    - Choose an automated testing tool.
    - Consider implementing a user testing program.
 User testing can not only be an effective tool in your accessibility arsenal, it is a terrific tool to assess the overall effectiveness of your site.
+See the [Tools](/guides/accessibility/tools) section of this guide for suggestions.

 ## Maintaining Compliance